There are multiple considerations when you’re looking for a telescope for a kid.

 - Eyepieces Included: 25 mm, 10 mm

-Our Verdict: As a real telescope designed for kids, the Emarth Travel Scope satisfies all aspects a parent requires.
+My Verdict: As a real telescope designed for kids, in my opinion the Emarth Travel Scope satisfies all aspects a parent requires.
 It has real optics, it’s affordable, and you can see space objects.
 It will get the kiddos out of the house, off the electronics, and enjoying the universe beyond.

 Who is the Emarth Travel Scope 70 mm Best Suited to?